Use Discovery - input your topic or the details of a journal article to search across most of the Library's resources

 To link through to a complete list of e-journals: A-Z list

-Databases are specialist search engines that search for quality information, such as journals articles, in specific subject areas.
+Databases are specialist search engines that search for quality information, such as journal articles, in specific subject areas.

 The databases below are listed in order of relevance for your subject.
 Hover over the icons to see what help is available.

-For help searching the databases contact your Health and Social Care information team.
+For help searching the databases contact your Health & Social Care information team.
 Details on the Home page